Skip to main content

 “It’s a bit like a tekkie thing – when someone brings along a new high-tech baby, everyone wants to explore its promising potential”, says Veronique Treuheit with a smile.
 A civil engineer and head of the Facility Management team at the Bosch plant in Salzgitter, she is responsible for incorporating the fuel cells into the location’s supply infrastructure and ensuring this infrastructure will also work perfectly with the new energy source of hydrogen in the future.

 The ten fuel cells generating electricity and heat for the plant, each with an output of 10 kW, are the “high-tech baby” she is referring to.
 The solid oxide fuel cells developed by Bosch – SOFC for short – are operating here under the realistic conditions of an established production plant.
 In this pilot setup, they are being run on natural gas for the time being and cover around 5 percent of the energy demand of production operations in Salzgitter.
 This proportion will rise, with the fuel cells also being used to generate heat.
 But, it is not just the testing of technical innovations that motivates Bosch's commitment to the Hydrogen Campus.
 It is about security of supply and climate neutrality.
 The events of 2022 have clearly shown that becoming too dependent on energy supplied by third parties puts industrial companies under unprecedented pressure.
 However, hydrogen is an energy source that offers tantalizing prospects, because it doesn’t depend on raw materials.
-If this gas is produced using electricity generated from renewable sources, its energy, which can be stored, is both emission-free and climate-neutral.
+If this gas is produced using electricity generated from renewable sources, its energy, which can be stored, is both low-emissions and future-proof.
 This is then referred to as green hydrogen.
 When converted back into electricity in SOFC fuel cells, hydrogen is suitable as a stationary, decentralized power supply for industrial plants, data centers, residential areas, and commercial buildings.

 Hydrogen Campus technology project